Alston Explorer — helping families discover the North Pennines AONB

 Alston Explorer is an iOS and Android app built around two GPS-guided walking trails through historic Alston.
 At the heart of the experience are Tassie and her trusty squirrel companion Fletcher — characters who guide families through the town, helping them discover more about its past.

-Alston Explorer app overview
+Alston Explorer app — an overview of key features and screens.

 Key features include: